Løvenborg, Holbæk Municipality: Løvenskiold family

-Severin Løvenskiold's widow, Magdalene Charlotte Hedevig von Numsen, owned the Løvenborg estate after her husband's death in 1776.
+Severin Løvenskiold's widow, Magdalene Charlotte Hedevig Løvenskiold, owned the Løvenborg estate after her husband's death in 1776.
 The estate was supposedly used for secret negotiations by foreign minister A.P.
-Bernstorff in connection with crown prince Frederick's (Frederik VI) seizure of power.
-In 1789, Magdalene Charlotte Hedevig von Numsen ceded Løvenborg to her only son, Michael Herman Løvenskiold.
+Bernstorff in conjunction with crown prince Frederick's (Frederik VI) seizure of power.
+In 1789, Magdalene Charlotte Hedevig Løvenskiold ceded Løvenborg to her only son, Michael Herman Løvenskiold.
 He implemented the agricultural reforms of the time on the estate by selling the tenant farms to the copyholders.
 This process was completed in 1802.